awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-limits.md

 | Storage for functions defined as container images\.
 These images are stored in Amazon ECR\. | See [Amazon ECR service quotas](https://docs.aws.amazon.com/AmazonECR/latest/userguide/service-quotas.html)\. |   |
 |  [Elastic network interfaces per virtual private cloud \(VPC\)](configuration-vpc.md)  This quota is shared with other services, such as Amazon Elastic File System \(Amazon EFS\)\.
 See [Amazon VPC quotas](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html)\.   | 250 | Hundreds |

-For details on concurrency and how Lambda scales your function concurrency in response to traffic, see [AWS Lambda function scaling](invocation-scaling.md)\.
+For details on concurrency and how Lambda scales your function concurrency in response to traffic, see [Lambda function scaling](invocation-scaling.md)\.

 The following quotas apply to function configuration, deployments, and execution\.
 They cannot be changed\.